google/WebFundamentals/src/content/en/fundamentals/getting-started/primers/promises.md

 This is the first time we've seen `Promise.resolve`, which creates a promise that resolves to whatever value you give it.
 If you pass it an instance of `Promise` it'll simply return it (**note:** this is a change to the spec that some implementations don't yet follow).
 If you pass it something promise-like (has a 'then' method), it creates a genuine `Promise` that fulfills/rejects in the same way.
-If you pass in any other value, eg `Promise.resolve('Hello')`, it creates a promise that fulfills with that value.
+If you pass in any other value, e.g., `Promise.resolve('Hello')`, it creates a promise that fulfills with that value.
 If you call it with no value, as above, it fulfills with "undefined".

 There's also `Promise.reject(val)`, which creates a promise that rejects with the value you give it (or undefined).